diy-ejuice/diy-compendium/src/docs/flavors/rebranding.md

 ---
 path: '/flavors/rebranding'
 slug: 'rebranding'
-title: 'Flavors - Rebranded'
+title: 'Flavors - Rebranded Flavors'
 ---

-# Rebranded Flavor List

 Vendors often have the option to create a new brand for some of the flavors they rebottle.
 These are the rebranded flavors that are known.